Ozziel Herrera

-Jonathan Ozziel Herrera Morales (born 25 May 2001) is a Mexican professional footballer who plays as a winger for Liga MX club Atlas.
+Jonathan Ozziel Herrera Morales (born 25 May 2001) is a Mexican professional footballer who plays as a winger for Liga MX club Tigres UANL and the Mexico national team.

 Early life

-Herrera was born in Culiacán, Sinaloa to a Afro-Cuban father and a Mexican mother.
+Herrera was born in Culiacán, Sinaloa to Afro-Cuban Olympic runner, Héctor Herrera, and a Mexican mother.
 His father began his career in Mexico as a personal trainer at the age of 22 years old in the Institute of Sinaloense Sports.

 Club career

 Youth

 Herrera joined Pachuca's youth academy in 2014.
 Then moving on to Club Atlas Academy in 2016 where he managed settle down.
 He continued through Atlas Youth Academy successfully going through U-15, U-17, and U-20.
-Until finally reaching the first team to debut in Liga MX, Ángel Guillermo Hoyos being the coach giving herrera the opportunity to join the first team.
+Until finally reaching the first team to debut in Liga MX, Ángel Guillermo Hoyos being the coach giving Herrera the opportunity to join the first team.

 Atlas

-Herrera made his professional debut in Liga MX against Monterrey, which ended in a 3–1 loss.
-Herrera subbing in the last 20 minutes of the game.
+Herrera made his professional debut in Liga MX against Monterrey in which ended in a 3–1 loss, where he subbed in the last 20 minutes of the game.

+Tigres UANL

+On 24 July 2023, Herrera joined Tigres UANL on a permanent transfer.

 International career

+Youth

 In October 2021, Herrera made his under-21 debut in a friendly match against the Romania under-21 national team.
 He was called up by Raúl Chabrand to participate with the under-21 team at the 2022 Maurice Revello Tournament, where Mexico finished the tournament in third place.

+Senior

+As a dual Mexican-Cuban national, Herrera was eligible to play for the national team of both countries.
+In mid April 2023, he was called up to Mexico's senior national team for a friendly match against the United States.
+Herrera made his senior debut for Mexico on April 19, 2023, in a friendly against the United States entering in the 86th minute substituting Roberto de la Rosa.